prestonthomson98/Asymmetrik-Challenge/README.md

 # Asymmetrik-Challenge
-I decided to use Jave to create a Graphic User Interface From the main directory first run: javac Asymmetrik/*.java to compile the program.
+I decided to use Jave to create a Graphic User Interface.
+Please clone this repo and cd into it.
+From the main directory first run: javac Asymmetrik/*.java to compile the program.
 Then run: java Asymmetrik/BusinessCardParser and a java window should pop up.
 The application works best when the window covers half the screen.
 Input business card information as it appears on the card.